Prabumulih Baru X6 railway station

 Prabumulih Baru X6 Station (PBR X6) is a class II railway station located in West Prabumulih District, Prabumulih, South Sumatra, Indonesia.
-The station served as a block post, and it is located at a railway junction where the line from Lubuklinggau split, with one goes to Kertapati and the other one to Tanjung Karang.
-The signaling system and rail switches of both X6 and X5 block post are operated from this station.
+The station served as a block post, and it is located at a railway junction where the line from Lubuklinggau splits in two, with one going to Kertapati and the other to Tanjung Karang.
+The signaling system and rail switches of both X6 and X5 block posts are operated from this station.

 With the opening of X6–Tanjung Rambang and X6–Prabumulih double tracks, the station has four tracks.